 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal Agencies are required to publish a notice in the Federal Register concerning each proposed collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the creation of a cohort of cigarette smoking adults between the ages of 25 and 54 for the evaluation of FDA's point of sale tobacco education campaign.
+The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the evaluation of FDA's General Market Youth Tobacco Prevention Campaigns.

 Submit electronic comments in the following way: